LAKERS TOGETHER: COVID vaccine required by September 30. Face coverings required indoors.

 - Format is consistent with the detailed requirements of an applicable style guide, such as the MLA or APA style guides.

 - References to outside sources are cited and documented according to the appropriate style guide carefully enough that readers can easily identify the sources that have been quoted or referenced.

 - Problems in grammar, spelling, punctuation, or usage do not interfere with communication.

-- Editing shows respectful and effective attention to the desire of readers to read without being interrupted by unexpected errors or problems with documentation and format.
+- Editing shows effective attention to the desire of readers to read without being interrupted by unexpected errors or problems with documentation and format.

 Characteristics of B Portfolios

 - The portfolio connects with the interest of intelligent and sophisticated college-level readers.